-Branch: Modules_and_Components
+Branch: Reference_Designators

 Required: Yes

-Description: Branch contains Leaves containing modules, components external connectors in the module.
+Description: Branch contains Leaves containing modules and components in the module.

-Usage Rules: This Branch contains leaves for each module, component and external connector in the module.
+Usage Rules: This Branch contains leaves for each module and component in the module.
 Each module and component leaf shall consist of a reference designator.
 If the leaf is a component its values are an IBIS file name and component.
 If the leaf is a module its value is the EMD file name.
-If the leaf is an external connection then the values shall be Connector and <pin depth> in inches.
 All designator names must be unique.
-If the EMD contains just one external connector the Branch for the external connector is optional.

 (16Meg_X_8_SIMM_Module

-(Modules_and_Components
+(Reference_Designators

 (u23 (Type IBIS) (File pp100.ibs) (Component Processor))